htmlplus/element/README.md

 <details>
   <summary>connectedCallback</summary>

-A lifecycle callback method that is called each time the element is added to the document.
+Invoked when an element is added to the document's DOM.

 ```js
 import { Element } from '@htmlplus/element';